certik/theoretical-physics/src/quantum/radial.rst

         \epsilon \int Q v_2 \d\rho

-To show that this problem generates a symmetric matrix, it is helpful to write it in the following form:
+To show that this problem generates a symmetric matrix, it is helpful to write the radial equations in the following form:

 .. math::